 Positive Feedback: “Your number of meetings has dropped this quarter and is bringing the team performance average down.
 Let’s dive into where you’re struggling, so you can feel confident in your prospect conversations and how you can feel more motivated and empowered in your role.”

-Explaining how an individual’s actions impact the larger team can help show each rep’s value and contribution.
+Explaining how an individual’s actions impact the larger sales team can help show each rep’s value and contribution.
 It can open the door to a more in-depth conversation about engagement and career goals, which will help you better serve sellers and retain top performers.

 5. Spread the Love Equally

 There are always salespeople who over-perform consistently, but that shouldn’t be the standard of acceptable performance.
-It’s important to remember that your average sellers who meet their targets but don’t overachieve still deserve credit for their contributions.
+It’s important to remember that your average sellers who meet their sales targets but don’t overachieve still deserve credit for their contributions.

 Poor Feedback: “You hit your quotas, but you don’t ever exceed them.
 Why not?”